Homotopy finiteness of some DG categories from algebraic geometry: More on gluing

-which is a localization by Lemma \ref{lem:localizations_SOD}, and its kernel is generated by one object.
+It is a localization by Lemma \ref{lem:localizations_SOD}, and its kernel is generated by a single object.

-Therefore, the composition DG quasi-functor $\tilde{\pi}_*\Pi:C\to \mD^b(Y)$ is a localization, and its kernel is generated by one object.
+Therefore, the composition DG quasi-functor $\tilde{\pi}_*\Pi_*:C\to \mD^b(Y)$ is a localization, the category $C$ has a semi-orthogonal decomposition \eqref{eq:SOD_smooth_compactification}, and the kernel of $\tilde{\pi}_*\Pi_*$ is generated by a single object.
 So, this DG quasi-functor is a smooth categorical compactification of $\mD^b(Y)$ with required properties.
 This proves the statement of induction for $n+1.$ The part 1) of the theorem is proved.

-The part 2) is proved in a completely analogous way. \end{proof}
+The part 2) is proved in a completely analogous way.
+We first reduce to the case when the morphism $W:Y\to\A^1$ is proper, and then proceed as in the proof of part 1). \end{proof}